organicmaps/organicmaps.github.io/content/contribute/social-media-specialist/_index.md

 template: page.html
 ---

-Location: Remote
+**Location**: Remote, open to nearly all locations. \
+**Engagement**: Part-time, campaign-focused.

-### **About**
+### About

 Organic Maps is a privacy-focused and community-developed navigation app for drivers, hikers, and cyclists.
-The app features navigation with privacy - no location tracking, no data collection, and no ads.
+The app features navigation with privacy \- no location tracking, no data collection, and no ads.
 Search, routing and navigation operates without a cell phone signal, ideal for distant hiking trails or locations with poor connections.
 Organic Maps uses the crowd-sourced map data from OpenStreetMap, which has contributors all over the globe.
 The Organic Maps prioritizes community development and collaboration.

-### **Vision**
+### Vision

 Create a world where traveling with maps has privacy-focus by default and the top choice on the planet.
 Unlock the freedom to navigate with privacy-focused maps, powered by the community.

-### **Opportunity**
+### Opportunity

 As the Social Media Champion you will be responsible for developing and implementing strategies on various social media platforms.
 The primary goals of this role are to drive brand awareness, engagement, and conversions through social media posting.
 This role involves managing special media campaigns, analyzing performance data, and making data-driven recommendations to achieve marketing objectives.
 You’ll help shape our social channels and bring the brand to life online in a fun, creative and educational way.